preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 -----------------------------------------------------------------
 Here's some more information about what will happen if you choose to merge a document with a template.

-The following will not be changed in your document, regardless of the template used:
+Omnia will attempt to keep the following when a document is merged with a template:

 + Fonts and Formats.
 + Page Size and Orientation.
 + Margins.
 + Contents and references.

+But as a document format can be quite complex changes can still occur.
+All merged templates must be checked.

 Header and footer may change, especially where text and numbering are placed.
-Also make sure that the corect language is selected for all parts of your document, to avoid any unnecessary changes regarding header and/or footer in your document.
+Also make sure that the correct language is selected for all parts of your document, to avoid any unnecessary changes regarding header and/or footer in your document.